helm/charts/stable/kibana/README.md

 The command deploys kibana on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

+NOTE : We notice that lower resource constraints given to the chart + plugins are likely not going to work well.

 ## Uninstalling the Chart

 To uninstall/delete the `my-release` deployment: